janani150/E-comerece/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)

 ## Features ✨
-- User-friendly product catalog with search and filter functionality 🔍
+- User-friendly course catalog with search and filter functionality 🔍
-- Shopping cart interface for adding and removing items 🛍️
+- Course enrollment and progress tracking 📈
 - Responsive design for mobile and desktop devices 📱💻
-- Basic UI components for product display and navigation 🖼️
+- Basic UI components for course display and navigation 🖼️

 ## Technology Stack 🛠️
 This project utilizes the following technologies: